 Chino Hills residents living in the southern half of the 71 freeway finally have a decent joint to get their sushi fix at.
 Sushi Ten is conveniently located just off the Soquel Canyon exit, meaning you won’t have to trek to the Spectrum or through the hills just to have a satisfying Japanese meal any more.
 And we’re talking liberal portions, with tasty specialty rolls and friendly service—all the hallmarks of satisfaction when it comes to sushi.

-To fittingly sum-up the sense on gets walking into Sushi Ten, the word “quaint” comes to mind.
+To fittingly sum-up the sense one gets walking into Sushi Ten, the word “quaint” comes to mind.
 The dimensions are intimately small, but still with plenty of seating and a sushi bar squeezed in.
-Even though you won’t hear any piped-in music to backdrop the atmosphere, and there’s hardly much in the way of décor, the restaurant still boasts a youthful hip vibe because of its lively wait staff.
+Even though you won’t hear any piped-in music to backdrop the atmosphere, and there’s hardly much in the way of décor, the restaurant still boasts a youthful hip vibe because of its lively wait-staff.
 Everyone speaks Japanese and they won’t hesitate to engage with short phrases, if only to add authenticity to the service.
-Most importantly, Sushi Ten wait staff really goes out of its way to welcome guests and make everyone feel at home.
+Most importantly, Sushi Ten wait-staff really go out of their way to welcome guests and make everyone feel at home.

 Though the restaurant is still young (opened on April 1), Sushi Ten’s menu is pretty standard, offering miso soup, dumplings and other first course choices one might expect.
 If, for instance, you are with a sushi lover but you yourself are anything but, you can also opt for regular entrées, such as teriyaki beef or chicken and a selection of tempuras.
 What’s great is that the menu is diverse enough to accommodate most preferences.